pjohnst5/CoolsterCodes/content/articles/cloud-databases.md

 > partitions below.
 >
 > Given that Spanner always provides consistency, the real
-> question for a claim of CA is whether or not Spanner’s
+> question for a claim of CA is whether or not Spanner's
 > serious users assume its availability.
 If its actual
 > availability is so high that users can ignore outages,
 > then Spanner can justify an “effectively CA” claim.
 This